Intel® Digital Random Number Generator (DRNG) Software Implementation Guide

 Section 3: DRNG Overview.
 In this section, we provide a technical overview of the DRNG, including its component architecture, robustness features, manner of access, performance, and power requirements.

-Section 4: RDRAND Instruction Usage.
-This section provides reference information on the RDRAND instruction and code examples showing its use.
-This includes RDRAND platform support verification and suggestions on DRNG-based libraries.
+Section 4: RDRAND and RDSEED Instruction Usage.
+This section provides reference information on the RDRAND and RDSEED instructions and code examples showing its use.
+This includes platform support verification and suggestions on DRNG-based libraries.

-This document is designed to serve a variety of readers.
-Programmers who already understand the nature of RNGs may refer directly to section 4 for RDRAND instruction reference and code examples.
+Programmers who already understand the nature of RNGs may refer directly to section 4 for instruction references and code examples.
 RNG newcomers who need some review of concepts to understand the nature and significance of the DRNG can refer to section 2.
-Nearly all users will want to look at section 3 which provides a technical overview of the DRNG.
+Nearly all developers will want to look at section 3, which provides a technical overview of the DRNG.

 The Digital Random Number Generator, using the RDRAND instruction, is an innovative hardware approach to high-quality, high-performance entropy and random number generation.
-To understand how it differs from existing RNG solutions, we discuss in this section some of the basic concepts underlying random number generation.
+To understand how it differs from existing RNG solutions, this section details some of the basic concepts underlying random number generation.

 2.1 Random Number Generators (RNGs)